krenalis/krenalis/doc/src/developers/app.md

 - `Name`: short name, typically the name of the cloud app.
 For example, "HubSpot", "Google Analytics", "Salesforce", etc.

+- `Targets`: targets supported by the app connector.
+Can contain Events, Users, and Groups.

 - `SourceDescription`: brief description of the connector when the connector is used as a source.
 It should complete the sentence "Add an action to ...".

 - `DestinationDescription`: brief description of the connector when the connector is used as a destination.
 It should complete the sentence "Add an action to ...".